marcel-licence/ML_SynthTools/extras/ml_organ.md

 To control the drawbars use:

 	Organ_SetDrawbar(id, value); // id in range from 0 to 8, value in range from 0.0f to 1.0f

+# Controlable parameters

+## Drawbars

+Using the following function allows to control the level of the different drawbars:

+	void Organ_SetDrawbar(uint8_t idx, uint8_t value);

+The idx can set to a number 0 ..
+8 referencing the drawbar 1 ..
+9.
+The value accepts values from 0 ..
+127 setting min. until max. volume per drawbar.

+## Leslie

+The simulated leslie speed can set with the following function:

+	void Organ_SetLeslCtrl(uint8_t val);

+The value can set to 0 for stop until 127 for maximum speed.
+Values in between are also accepted.

+## Other switches

+There are also functions to switch on/off or between two different values.
+For that you can call:

+	void Organ_PercussionSet(uint8_t setting);

+Using CTRL_PERC_SWITCH for setting will switch the percussion on/off.
+Please note that it might not work with the NoteOn call active in the setup function.

+Using CTRL_PERC_SPEED allows to switch between short and long percussion.

+Using CTRL_PERC_NOTE switches between 2nd and 3rd percussion.

+CTRL_PERC_LOUD switches between soft and normal percussion.

+CTRL_PERC_POLY turns on/off the polyphonic percussion.
+It might sound odd because it will trigger the percussion for all notes each time a new note will be played.

+CTRL_INTR_FEEDBACK has no function at the moment.

+CTRL_ROTARY_ACTIVE turns the leslie on/off.
+Turning the leslie off will bypass it to allow to get a cleaner sound and for example use it with external effects.
+You might call this twice the first time to get the values initialized.
+I will change that in future.